ivklb/imn/README.md

 ## Custom Node

-you can easily create your own node by adding a python script file to the `python/nodes` folder.
-The script file should contain a `run` function. imn will automatically register a node with input and output pins via inspecting the type hints of the `run()` function.
+you can easily create your own node by adding a python script file to the `python/nodes` folder. the script file should contain a `run` function. imn will automatically register a node with input and output pins via inspecting the type hints of the `run()` function.

 the following is an example of a custom node that transposes an image and then inverts its color. you can find this example in `python/nodes/demo.py`.